mrdiio/filter-data/README.md

 ## Run

-run this command on your terminal
+run this command on your terminal:
 ```
 node homework.js
 ```